South Carolina real estate trends (May 2022)

 Best of South Carolina

-Each month, we compare cities in South Carolina based on different criteria.
-This month, we're looking at affordability and ranking the best cities in the state.
+Each month, we compare locations in South Carolina based on different criteria.
+This month, we're looking at levels of happiness and ranking the best counties in the state.

 Worst of South Carolina

-Each month, we compare cities in South Carolina based on a different criteria.
-This month we're looking at affordability data.
-These are the cities that ranked the worst in the state.
+Each month, we compare locations in South Carolina based on a different criteria.
+This month we're looking at levels of happiness data.
+These are the counties that ranked the worst in the state.

 South Carolina resources